kevintruong/til/Schedule/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 but for this exposition we will simplify this discussion to use the total running time of the process as a proxy for the burst time.

 **Advantages**
-* Shorter jobs tend to get run first
+-Shorter jobs tend to get run first

 **Disadvantages**
-* Needs algorithm to be omniscient
+-Needs algorithm to be omniscient

 ## Preemptive Shortest Job First (PSJF)